How Thick Should Asphalt Be: The Essential Information You Need

 Assessment of Conditions

-• Evaluate the expected traffic volume, soil stability, and climatic conditions.
+• Look at the expected traffic volume, soil stability, and local weather conditions.

-• Consider the use of pavement (residential vs. commercial) to determine the optimal thickness.
+• Consider the pavement’s intended use (like residential or commercial) to find the best thickness.

 Consultation with Professionals